 C++ Multiset empty and size Methods

-In C++, we can utilize the capacity methods empty and size with multisets to check whether it is empty or not and its size.
+In C++, the capacity functions empty and size can be employed with multisets to determine if the multiset is empty or to retrieve its size.

-The empty method returns 1 and 0 values.
+The empty function provides a return of 1 for true and 0 for false values.

-- 1 (true) - if the multiset is empty
+- 1 (true) signifies that the multiset is devoid of elements.

 C++ Multiset Example using empty and size methods